oneWayOut/onewayout.github.io_old/_posts/2016-05-24-pixhawk-principle-and-customize.markdown

 <h3 id="2.4"> 2.4 Change the makefile and the startup script</h3>

-You can add you own program in `Firmware/cmake/configs/nuttx_px4fmu-v2_default.cmake` as you did before in [section 2.1](#2.1), so as to complile it.
+You can add you own program in `Firmware/cmake/configs/nuttx_px4fmu-v2_default.cmake` as you did before in [section 2.1](#2.1), so as to compile it.
 But you still need to launch it in Nuttx shell.
 An alternative and simple way is to start it in startup script like below (Take fixed wing airframe for instance):
 {% highlight sh %}
 ......
 #